-The main information processing is done in several stages, called "layers", instead of only one giant, completely connected network.
+The main information processing is done in several stages, called "layers", instead of only one giant network.

-This preposition (which is based on observation 1) precludes not the existence of feedback lines within and between layers.
-However, the feedback lines between layers should have orders in magnitude of information stream less than the feedforward lines.
+Remark: This preposition (which is based on observation 1) precludes not the existence of feedback lines.
+However, theses lines should have a orders in magnitude of information stream less than the feedforward lines.

-Each stage tries to extract the maximal information of the input with the least resources.
+Each stage tries to extract the maximal information of the input with the least ressources.

-This preposition needs more evaluation.
-For instance, we do not know exactly what "least resources" means.
-For example, this can be measured by the number of neurons per output bit per second of a layer, by the necessary number of synaptic weights or by a layer activity measure which takes the energy stream (e.g. acetylcholin or oxygen stream, switching current, dissipation heat, etc.) into account.
+Remark: This preposition needs more evaluation.
+For instance, we do not know exactly what "least ressources" means.
+For example, this can be measured by the number of neurons per output bits/sec, by the necessary number of synaptic weights or by an layer activity measure which takes the energy stream (e.g. acetylcholin or oxygen stream, switching current, dissipation heat, etc.) into account.